Evaluating AI-based Scientific Knowledge Synthesis with Epidemiological Systematic Reviews: Experiment Settings

-For evaluation against ground truth, we used SLRs from the Pathogen Epidemiology Review Group (PERG) and their corresponding data made available through the \texttt{epireview} and \texttt{priority-pathogen} R packages \cite{naidooEpireviewToolsUpdate2025, nashPrioritypathogens2026}.
-PERG is conducting SLRs for nine ``priority pathogens'' identified by the WHO as having high epidemic or pandemic potential \cite{worldhealthorganizationPathogensPrioritizationScientific2024}.
-The group has published five peer-reviewed SLRs \cite{cuomo-dannenburgMarburgVirusDisease2024, doohanLassaFeverOutbreaks2024, nashEbolaVirusDisease2024, morgensternSevereAcuteRespiratory2025,mccain2026systematic} and two more (MERS and Nipah) are in the data extraction phase.
-For these seven pathogens, approximately $26.2\%$ of the articles considered by PERG were available under open-access licensing through the bibliographic databases we queried (\Cref{tab:article_count_summary_ours_pergs}).
-We evaluated each \name{} stage with all pathogen data available, meaning the first seven are evaluated for screening, and four (Ebola, Lassa, SARS, and Zika) are evaluated for data extraction.
-After correspondence with PERG, we chose to exclude Marburg due to inconsistencies in data format, and MERS and Nipah because PERG's extraction phase is still in progress.
+The SLR workflow part of the harness (\Cref{sec:search}) allows for automatic and repeated retrieval of articles in real time.
+However, to evaluate LLM extractions we use human-reference labels gathered from SLRs conducted by epidemiologists at the Pathogen Epidemiology Review Group (PERG).
+PERG has undertaken an initiative to conduct SLRs for nine priority pathogens identified by the WHO as having high epidemic or pandemic potential \cite{worldhealthorganizationPathogensPrioritizationScientific2024}.
+The group has published five peer-reviewed SLRs \cite{cuomo-dannenburgMarburgVirusDisease2024, doohanLassaFeverOutbreaks2024, nashEbolaVirusDisease2024, morgensternSevereAcuteRespiratory2025,mccain2026systematic} with two more in the data extraction phase (\cref{tab:article_count_summary_ours_pergs}).
+We evaluated each workflow stage with all pathogen data available, so seven pathogens are evaluated for screening and four (Ebola, Lassa, SARS, and Zika) are evaluated for data extraction.
+Within data extraction, parameter and transmission model extraction are evaluated on all four pathogens, while outbreak extraction is evaluated on Lassa and Zika only, as PERG's published SLRs for Ebola and SARS did not include outbreak extraction.
+After correspondence with PERG, we exclude Marburg due to inconsistencies in data format, and MERS and Nipah because PERG's extraction phase is still in progress.